AlexsLemonade/scpca-nf/external-instructions.md

 // my_config.config
 params.run_metafile = '<path to run_metafile>'
 params.outdir = '<path to output>'
+params.max_cpus = 12
+params.max_memory = 24.GB
 ```

+The `max_cpus` and `max_memory` parameters should reflect the maximum number of CPUs and memory available for a single process in your environment.

 This file is then used with the `-config` (or `-c`) argument at the command line: